Our Future Path! A plan for a better world!

 Introduction

-In order to survive in our world, we need to learn many different things.
-Unlike many other animals, we humans do not have as many built in instincts to help us survive.
-Although we do start out more vulnerable and dependent on others, we have a much larger capacity for learning and adapting to our environment than other animals, which is what has given us an advantage over most other creatures.
+Education To survive in our world, we need to learn many different things.
+Unlike many other animals, we humans do not have as many built-in instincts to help us survive.
+We start out more vulnerable and dependent on our parents and others, but we do have a much greater capacity for learning and adapting to our environment than other animals.
+This greater capacity to learn gives us an advantage over most other creatures.

 Starting School